 Step 1: Find the perfect spot

-The easiest way to jump start a motorcycle is to get a couple of friends to push your bike.
+The easiest way to jump-start a motorcycle is to get a couple of friends to push your bike.
 But if you’re on your own, you won’t have the benefit of friend-power.

-However, if you find yourselfin a relatively flat road, then don’t despair.
+If you find yourself in a relatively flat road, you can still bump start your machine.
 You just need to push the bike at a reasonable pace before jumping on the bike and releasing the clutch.

 Step 2: Engage 2nd or 3rd gear

-If you want to push start your motorcycle like a pro, you should always use 2nd gear or 3rd gear.
+If you want to push start your motorcycle like a pro, always use 2nd gear or 3rd gear.
 Do not use 1st gear when push starting your bike, especially if your bike is equipped with a high-compression engine, as the gear ratios are not suited and you run the risk of locking up your rear tires.

-Step 3: Press the clutch and get the bike rolling
+Step 3: Press the clutch & get the bike rolling

-After engaging either 2nd or 3rd gear, press and hold the clutch and get the bike rolling.
+- After engaging either 2nd or 3rd gear, press and hold the clutch and get the bike rolling.
 Unsure how to properly move your motorcycle?
 We’ve got detailed instructions on how to move your motorcycle here.

 Your motorcycle should be traveling at a reasonable pace before releasing the clutch.
-However, you don’t need to be cruising at the speed of light.
 Think jogging pace, and you’ll be alright.

 Step 4: Release the clutch